ionoid/docs.ionoid.io/docs/README.md

 # Ionoid IoT User Documentation

-Welcome to Ionoid IoT platform, IoT infrastructure made easy.
+Welcome to Ionoid IoT!
+Get familiar with the Ionoid IoT Platform and explore its features:

 - Monitoring your IoT devices.
 - Manage your IoT Fleet.